Policy and Basic Approach

 Labor Time Management

 We are working to prevent long working hours and encourage employees to take paid leave so they can work vigorously and in good health, both mentally and physically, and fulfill both their work and personal lives.
 As part of our efforts in work-style reform, we have set a Group policy of reducing total annual actual working hours to less than 2,000.
 We promote efforts to control and provide guidance on long working hours every month.
 The time and attendance system at the head office manages working hours using computer logs.
 It requires employees who exceed a certain number of hours to submit an improvement plan to management.
 We also require employees who work long hours to meet with an occupational health physician as a part of our efforts to manage working hours from both tangible and intangible aspects to optimize working hours.
-As a result, the paid leave utilization rate for fiscal 2023 reached 88.6%, an increase of 9.1 percentage points compared to the previous fiscal year.
+As a result, the paid leave utilization rate for fiscal 2024 was 82.9%, above the target of 80% set in Medium-term Plan 2024.

 Ensuring That Labour Standards Are Known